rickecon/StructEst_W20/README.md

 * **Homework:** I will assign 4 problem sets throughout the first half of the term.
     * You must write and submit your own computer code, although I encourage you to collaborate with your fellow students.
 I **DO NOT** want to see a bunch of copies of identical code.
 I **DO** want to see each of you learning how to code these problems so that you could do it on your own.
-    * Problem set solutions, both written and code portions, will be turned in via a pull request from your private [GitHub.com](https://git-scm.com/) repository which is a fork of the class master repository on my account.
+    * Problem set solutions, both written and code portions, will be turned in by committing and pushing them to your private [GitHub.com](https://git-scm.com/) repository which is a fork of the class master repository on my account.
 (You will need to set up a GitHub account if you do not already have one.)
     * Problem sets will be due on the day listed in the Daily Course Outline section of this syllabus (see below) unless otherwise specified.
 Late homework will not be graded.
 * **Project:** The project will either be a replication of an existing structural estimation paper or an original estimation project.
 I will approve each project.
 The final writeup of the project will be worth 20 points, which is equivalent to two homework assignments.
 The initial in-class presentation of your project proposal and your final in-class presentation of your project results will each be worth 5 points.
 The project write up will be due on Wednesday, March 12, the day after regular classes end (first reading day).